ORGULLO LATINO

 Reading time: 4 minutes

-On a chilly December afternoon, I decided to pay my grandfather Guillermo a visit with a hot plate of tamales in tow.
+On a chilly December afternoon, with a hot plate of tamales in tow, I decided to pay my grandfather Guillermo a visit.

 For those unfamiliar with them, tamales are a traditional Costa Rican dish typically made of dough stuffed with a medley of veggies, a hard-boiled egg, and pork, wrapped in palm banana leaves.
 They are a staple in our cuisine, especially during the colder months.

-But as I presented the tamales to my grandfather, who is approaching his 100th birthday, he immediately rejected them, and quipped: "Mija, a tamal without Lizano sauce is not a tamal."
+But as I presented the tamales to my grandfather, who was approaching his 100th birthday, he immediately rejected them, and quipped: "Mija, a tamal without Lizano sauce is not a tamal."

 I couldn't help but chuckle as I got up to fetch a bottle of the beloved sauce for him.